-Dr. Carter Perkins, a talented dentist in Dunnellon, FL, offers many options to replace those missing teeth including a dental bridge.
+Dr. Carter Perkins, a talented dentist in Dunnellon, FL, offers many options to replace those missing teeth, including a dental bridge.
+Dental bridge procedures are one of the dental services that Perkins Dentistry offers to patients.
 A bridge can be used to replace a single missing tooth or multiple consecutive missing teeth.

 With advances in dental technology, a bridge can be designed to blend seamlessly with surrounding natural teeth for a beautiful and stable smile.
 The bridgework is a series of prosthetic teeth linked together and supported by an anchor on either side of the gap.